mhuebert/re-view/docs/docs/re-view/views-elements-components.md

 # Views, Elements, and Components

-Composing and mounting a tree of React components is a multi-stage process.
+Rendering a React interface to the screen is a multi-step process.

 First, we define **view functions** using `defview`.
 These are functions which accept props and children as arguments, and return React **elements**.